AFHEA pathway for doctoral researchers

 What is the AFHEA pathway for doctoral researchers?

-Through the Graduate School, the Academic Development and Enhancement team (ADE) in CQSD supports a selected cohort of doctoral researchers to apply for recognition for their work in teaching and supporting learning, in order to attain AFHEA status: Associate Fellowship of the HEA.
+Through the Doctoral and Researcher College, the Academic Development and Enhancement team (ADE) in CQSD supports a selected cohort of doctoral researchers to apply for recognition for their work in teaching and supporting learning, in order to attain AFHEA status: Associate Fellowship of the HEA.

 The pathway consists of:

 - an application for selection onto the scheme